mebobby2/haskell-projects/README.md

 * Heterogeneous - incommensurable through being of different kinds, degrees, or dimensions.
 E.g. An array containing two or more different types

+* Natural numbers - the positive integers (whole numbers) 1, 2, 3, etc., and sometimes zero as well.

 # Upto

 Page 185